antonhalim/t-regex-bk-002-public/README.md

 #### `match_raptor`

 Raptor species always end appropriately with the word "raptor" (ex. velociraptor).
 Create a regex that will match species names that end with "raptor" but will not match names that start with "raptor" ("raptorsaurus") or are only the word "raptor".
-If there is no match, the method should return "#{animal} isn't a raptor"
+If there is no match, the method should return "#{animal} isn't a raptor".

 #####  `match_feather_like`